Genes, DNA and cancer

 This page is about the changes in genes and DNA that may lead to cancer.
 There is information about

-Inside almost every cell in your body is a structure called the nucleus, which is the control centre of the cell.
+Inside almost every cell in your body is a structure called the nucleus.
+This is the control centre of the cell.
 Inside the nucleus are 23 pairs of chromosomes.
 These are long strings of DNA.

 DNA stands for deoxyribonucleic acid (pronounced dee-oxy-rye-bow-nu-clay-ik acid).
 Each string of DNA looks like a twisted ladder.
 Scientists call this a double helix.

-You have more than 2 metres of DNA inside every cell, but it is very tightly coiled up so it all fits.
+You have more than 2 metres of DNA inside every cell.
+But is very tightly coiled up so it all fits.
 DNA is like a code containing all the instructions that tell a cell what to do.
 It is made up of genes.
 Humans have around 25,000 genes in total.

 Your genes carry all the information that makes you, you.
-They tell your body to have blonde hair, or brown skin, or green eyes for example.
-And they tell your cells what sort of cell to be, how to behave, when to grow and reproduce, and when to die.
+For example they tell your body to have blonde hair, or brown skin, or green eyes.
+And they tell your cells: